Introduction

 - Inefficiencies and not scaling your business quickly enough.

-- Negatively impacted customer relationship.
+- Negatively impacted customer relationships.

-The costs add up!Improved Relationships
+The costs add up!

-- From the trading partner relationship perspective, the benefit is you are keeping that positive momentum going, but instead of short-term, you are investing in the relationship long term.
+From the trading partner relationship perspective, the benefit is you are keeping that positive momentum going, but instead of short-term, you are investing in the relationship long term.
 When adopting EDI automation solutions, you provide your customers with faster, cleaner, and more accurate data.
 This decision shows your customers that you mean business and that you are ready to take on more if the opportunity presents itself.

-I cannot tell you how many times I’ve heard from customers that their trading partners are frustrated with them for “bad EDI behavior.”Automation is especially critical when selling online through a marketplace like Amazon, Wayfair, Chewy, etc., or on your website, where we see an increase of 250% + YoY in volume.
+I cannot tell you how many times I’ve heard from customers that their trading partners are frustrated with them for “bad EDI behavior.”
+Automation is especially critical when selling online through a marketplace like Amazon, Wayfair, Chewy, etc., or on your website, where we see an increase of 250% + YoY in volume.
 We are talking about thousands of single customers, orders, tracking notifications, and invoices.
 We all know what it’s like to have a negative online shopping experience.
 You don’t want that for your customers!

-Happier employees - Lastly, one more benefit that is somewhat intangible but is critical these days is an improved quality of work for users.
+Lastly, one more benefit that is somewhat intangible but is critical these days is an improved quality of work for users.
 When companies invest in EDI automation solutions, they eliminate the headache of manual data entry, redundant tasks, and correcting mistakes.
+As a manager or director, if you push for automation in your organization, you support your team’s quality of life.
+This decision results in happier and more engaged employees, which we all know is essential to a successful business.

 For more information on automating your operations, click here.
 If you’re wondering if we work with a specific ERP, click here.
+If you have any other questions on what Vantree can provide for you and your business, don’t hesitate to contact us.

 Thank you,